Back to Blog

 What to Look For in a Portfolio

 • App Store presence: Can you actually download their apps from the Play Store or App Store?
 Check the ratings, reviews, and last update date.
-An app with no updates in a year suggests the client relationship ended poorly or the company does not prioritize long-term support.
+An app with no updates in a year suggests the client relationship ended badly, or the company does not prioritize long-term support.

 What to Be Skeptical About